-Our providers offer primary care services to elderly patients in a variety of settings.
+Our providers offer primary care services in a variety of settings.
 Staff geriatricians, nurse practitioners, and pharmacists provide inpatient, outpatient, and nursing facility care.
-Patients who are likely to benefit from geriatric medicine evaluation include those with memory problems, incontinence, gait instability, falls, chronic illness, and complex drug regimens, as well as those who are in need of extended care.
+We treat patients with memory problems, incontinence, gait instability, falls, chronic illness, and complex drug regimens, as well as those who are in need of extended care.

 - On-site laboratory and x-ray services

 - Nurse available every day to address any health care needs